danieljbae/CS-4502-Project/README.md

 2. What makes a review vote tagged as Useful, Funny, or Cool with respect to the review's text and star rating?

-3. What are common features of 1-star (negative) and 5-star (positive) text reviews for different categories of business?
+3. What are frequent features of 1-star (negative) and 5-star (positive) text reviews for different categories of business?

 4. Are there clusters of Yelp users who more frequently give positive or negative reviews?
 What is common among these users?